Production of single-charm hadrons by quark combination mechanism in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV: Comparison with data and discussions

 where we have used $\lambda_{s}=0.34\pm0.01$ in $p$-Pb collisions \cite{Shao:2017eok} and $R_{V/P}=1.5$.
 We see that results of $D^{+}/D^{0}$, $D^{*+}/D^{0}$ and $D_{s}^{+}/D^{0}$ are consistent with the observation in low $p_{T}$ range in Fig. \ref{fig4}.
 In addition, ratio $D_{s}^{+}/\left(D^{0}+D^{+}\right)$ is only dependent on the $\lambda_{s}$ in QCM and therefore is a potentially interesting measurement.

-We note that these $p_{T}$ spectra and spectrum ratios of $D$ mesons in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV can be explained by perturbative-QCD calculations with fragmentation functions \cite{Kramer:2017gct,Acharya:2017jgo} within the theoretical uncertainties.
-The physical importance of our results is that we provide another kind of understanding for these data.
+We note that the experimental data of $p_{T}$ spectra and spectrum ratios of $D$ mesons in $p$-Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV can be explained by perturbative-QCD calculations with fragmentation functions \cite{Kramer:2017gct,Acharya:2017jgo} within the theoretical uncertainties.
+In contrast, our results indicate another kind of the understanding for these data.
 We emphasize two points in our method (1) the mid-rapidity $p_{T}$ spectra of light-flavor quarks in the low $p_{T}$ range are extracted from the data of light-flavor hadrons using quark combination mechanism; (2) the used $p_{T}$ spectrum of charm quarks is consistent with perturbative-QCD calculations.
-Therefore, our results suggest a possibly universal picture for the production of light and heavy flavor hadrons in low $p_{T}$ range at the hadronization of the small parton system in $p$-Pb collisions at LHC energies.
+Therefore, our results suggest a possibly universal new picture for the production of light and heavy flavor hadrons in low $p_{T}$ range at the hadronization of the small parton system in $p$-Pb collisions at LHC energies.